Skip to content

 Specification execution

-Finally, you can run the given specification once you have defined the IO variables as you need.
-The syntax of the commands is:
+Finally, you can run a given Tau specification.
+The syntax for the commands is:

 The Theory behind the Tau Language